temporalio/documentation/docs/typescript/troubleshooting.md

 ## Webpack errors

-The Node.js SDK's [Worker](/docs/node/workers) bundles Workflows based on `workflowsPath` and their dependencies from `nodeModulesPaths` with [Webpack](https://webpack.js.org/) and run them inside v8 isolates.
+The TypeScript SDK's [Worker](/docs/typescript/workers) bundles Workflows based on `workflowsPath` and their dependencies from `nodeModulesPaths` with [Webpack](https://webpack.js.org/) and run them inside v8 isolates.

-If Webpack fails to create the bundle, the SDK will throw an error and emit webpack logs using the SDK's [logger](/docs/node/logging#logs-generated-by-sdk-components).
+If Webpack fails to create the bundle, the SDK will throw an error and emit webpack logs using the SDK's [logger](/docs/typescript/logging#logs-generated-by-sdk-components).

 If you do not see Webpack output in your terminal make sure that you have not disabled SDK logging (see reference to `Core.install()` in the link above).

-A common mistake for newcomers to the Node.js SDK is to try and use Node.js built-ins and modules in their Workflow code.
+**A common mistake for newcomers to the TypeScript SDK is to try and use Node.js built-ins and modules in their Workflow code.**

 Some common examples that will **not** work in the Workflow isolate: